Problems on $\beta\mathbb{N}$: Uncountable Cardinals

-\bib{MR1057626}{article}{ author={Dow, Alan}, title={The space of minimal prime ideals of $C(\beta {\bf N}-{\bf N})$ is probably not basically disconnected}, conference={ title={General topology and applications}, address={Middletown, CT}, date={1988}, }, book={ series={Lecture Notes in Pure and Appl.
-Math.}, volume={123}, publisher={Dekker, New York}, }, date={1990}, pages={81--86}, review={\MR{1057626}}, }
+\bib{MR760274}{article}{ author={Gryzlov, A. A.}, title={On the question of hereditary normality of the space $\beta \omega \setminus \omega $}, language={Russian}, conference={ title={Topology and set theory}, }, book={ publisher={Udmurt.
+Gos.
+Univ., Izhevsk}, }, date={1982}, pages={61--64}, review={\MR {760274}}, }